dbecker92691/Project-1-helicopter-game/README.md

    - Make the game playable by clicking the mouse.
    - During game play the mouse will controle the up and down movements of a helicopter.
    - The helicopter will need to avoid moving obsticles.
-   - Obsticles will include the floor, celing and moving targets coming from the top and bottom.
+   - Obsticles will include moving targets coming from the left.
    - Make the game end if an obsticle is hit by the helicopter.
    - Make the game restart if the player want's to.
    - If the time that the player made it in the game is higer than the previous time update high score.
+            - slight pivot in MVP could not get high score to append and be able to refresh the page
+            - instead gave the helicopter 3 lives allowed it to move in all

     Nice-to-haves
 - Make the speed of the game increase as time increases.